Ana Chevalier • Author • Playwright • Award-winning • Best-selling • ❤️ Coffee, Curries, Zombies • Ex-journalist • Search Engine Optimized Human

 Equally at home interviewing local community members as well as celebrities and industry leaders, Ana has enjoyed creating a diverse international portfolio while working with some of the most prominent business, entertainment, political, and technology names.

-She has taught writing and story, character, and monster creation workshops in Canada and the US.
+She has taught writing and story, character, and monster creation workshops, in addition to talks, workshops, and seminars on meditation and dharma, in Canada and the US.

 A Canadian-born Eurasian, Ana has been blessed to call a number of incredible locales “home,” including Atlanta, Costa Mesa, Malibu, Tallahassee, Nashville, Worcester, Cheyenne, St. Louis, Toronto, Saskatoon, and Windsor.
 She currently resides just outside Fort Kent, in breathtakingly beautiful northern Maine, with her husband, their three dogs, and a very grumpy (but very much adored) little-old-lady Siamese cat.